Count the Kicks is committed to eliminating racial disparities in stillbirth

 According to the CDC, more than 24,000 babies are born still in the United States annually.
 Within that tragedy, there is another almost unspeakable sadness.
 African American women are more than twice as likely to lose their babies to stillbirth than white women.
-Nearly 7,000 of their babies are born still every year in America.
+Nearly 7,000 African American babies are born still every year in America.

 Count the Kicks is committed to eliminating racial disparities in stillbirth.
 You can help by spreading the word about our FREE app.

 Please help us spread this incredibly important message.
 Share the campaign and the Count the Kicks app with the people you love.